 Intuition is your gut, sure.
 But it’s also what makes you feel warm and excited and alive and at peace.

-To live intuitively is to embrace those feelings, no matter how scared or self-conscious or insecure or silly or self-indulgent or impractical your ego may try to make you feel about it!
+To listen to your intuition is to embrace those feelings, no matter how scared or self-conscious or insecure or silly or self-indulgent or impractical your ego may try to make you feel about it!

 On to the list!

-So, without further ado, let’s dive into a variety of ways you can start getting in touch with your intuition and living a more authentic and intentional life right now.
+So, without further ado, let’s dive into a variety of ways you can start learning how to listen to your intuition and live a more authentic and intentional life right now.

 Yes, social media helps us reconnect with old friends and view our cousin’s new baby photos, which is lovely.
 But by and large, people use social media to boost their egos.